Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 Tissue and blood samples

-The study team will ask for a sample of tissue that was removed when you had surgery or a
+The study team will ask for a sample of tissue that was removed when you had surgery or a biopsy.
+They will take another sample of tissue (biopsy) around week 5.

 You see the doctor to have tests before taking part in this study.
 These tests include